retro-react/retro-react/README.md

 There are also some unique components such as the `MouseTrail` component, which creates a trail of mouse cursors that follow the user's mouse movements, `PixelatedImage`, which pixelates an image, and many more.
 Additional components can be found in the demo.

 The library is in it's early stages, so there are still many components to be added.
 Suggestions are always welcome, so feel free to open an issue [here](https://github.com/retro-react/retro-react).

+For detailed changes between versions, please refer to the github [releases](https://github.com/retro-react/retro-react/releases) page.
 Stay tuned for frequent updates!

 ## Demo